Headlamp: Origins

 The first horseless carriages used carriage lamps, which proved unsuitable for travel at speed.
 The earliest lights used candles as the most common type of fuel.
+Some carriages used oil lamp and Kerosene lamp for lighting.

 Mechanics

 Acetylene Gas headlamp

 The earliest headlamps, fuelled by combustible gas such as acetylene gas or oil, operated from the late 1880s.
-Acetylene gas lamps were popular in 1900s because the flame is resistant to wind and rain.
+Acetylene gas lamps were popular in 1900s because the flame produced bright white light that was resistant to wind and rain.
 The gas is ignited manually.
 Thick concave mirrors combined with magnifying lenses projected the acetylene flame light.
 A number of car manufacturers offered Prest-O-Lite calcium carbide acetylene gas generator cylinder with gas feed pipes for lights as standard equipment for 1904 cars.